September 14, 2018

 If you’re trying to save for a home loan deposit we recommend coming in and sitting down with us so we can help you crunch the numbers and identify your target goal for savings.
 Different lenders will take into account your rental history and any equity you may have in another home or stocks, so letting us compare all the different lending policies can save you time and possibly money too

 If you are renting through a Real Estate Agent some lenders may even let you use your rental history as proof of ability to make repayments.
 We can work with you to identify these lenders that best suit your situation so give us a call today!

 Another option is getting a gift from a family member, which can be used to help with the funds to complete at settlement.
 Family Security Pledge is where a parent uses part of their property to add to the property you are purchasing to reduce the LMI and make it easier to borrow the funds.
 Different lenders will address this gift of money in different ways and you will still be required to show evidence of genuine savings in order to qualify for a loan.

 Ensure you still get out do things even though you are saving as hard as possible.
 If you are locking yourself away to save every penny then you are less likely to stick to your budget.
-There are many things you can do that don’t cost any money at all.
+There are many things you can do that don’t cost very little to no any money at all.
 You could:

-To take control of your finances today and get expert advice on reaching your savings goals, fill in the form on the right hand side of the page or give the team at Mortgage Choice Ballarat a call today on 03 5331 3632
+To take control of your finances today and get expert advice on reaching your savings goals, give the team at Mortgage Choice Ballarat a call today on 03 5331 3632